 - LESSON 5 – Herbal Pharmacognosy

 Pharmacognosy is “the study of the physical, chemical, biochemical and biological properties of drugs, drug substances or potential drugs or drug substances of natural origin as well as the search for new drugs from natural sources.”
 This lesson looks at the origins of pharmacognosy and the primary and secondary actions of herbs, as well as the active chemical constituents.
-The chemical structure of flavenoids and anthocyanins, and their metabolism, bioavailability and disease prevention is examined.
+The chemical structure of flavonoids and anthocyanins, and their metabolism, bioavailability, and disease prevention are examined.
 There are also videos and other online resources.

 - LESSON 6 – Herbalism Philosophy and Science

-In this lesson the concepts of health, ecological healing, allopathy, phytotherapy, co-evolutionary mutalism, controlled studies and the science behind evaluating herbs are discussed.
+In this lesson, the concepts of health, ecological healing, allopathy, phytotherapy, co-evolutionary mutualism, controlled studies, and the science behind evaluating herbs are discussed.

 - LESSON 7 – Classification of Medicinal Plants